sudosoph/CSCI3308/README.md

-sophia raji github practice assignment modified the README
+sophia github practice assignment modified the README
+This might cause a merge conflict